Approval Workflow

 Design your workflow around your team: producers create content, reviewers lock it.

 Approval is designed for non-technical approvers.
-The Review page is a simple web interface with Edit and Approve buttons.
+The Queue page is a simple web interface with Edit and Lock buttons.

 If you want all posts to require approval before publishing, make it a team policy rather than a system gate.
 This keeps the schedule reliable.